-This Marine Pollution Contingency Plan (MPCP) has been prepared to address the specific requirements of the relevant conditions attached to the Section 36 (S36) consents and Marine Licences (collectively referred to as 'the consents') issued to Seagreen Wind Energy Limited (hereafter referred to as Seagreen) in 2014, for the Seagreen Alpha and Seagreen Bravo Offshore Wind Farms (OWFs) and the associated Offshore Transmission Asset (OTA).
+This Marine Pollution Contingency Plan (MPCP) has been prepared to address the specific requirements of the relevant conditions attached to the Section 36 (S36) consents and OTA/ Alternative Landfall Cable Installation Methodology Marine Licences (collectively referred to as 'the consents') issued to Seagreen Wind Energy Limited (hereafter referred to as Seagreen), for the Seagreen Alpha and Seagreen Bravo Offshore Wind Farms (OWFs) and the associated Offshore Transmission Asset (OTA).

-Seagreen Alpha and Seagreen Bravo OWFs and OTA are collectively referred to as 'the Seagreen Project'.
-This MPCP has been prepared to discharge consent conditions for the Seagreen Project simultaneously.
+Both Seagreen Alpha and Seagreen Bravo OWFs and OTA are being constructed together as one development (collectively referred to as 'the Seagreen Project') and therefore this MPCP has been prepared to discharge consent conditions for the Seagreen Project simultaneously.